prabhuramasamy83/RewardsServiceSystem/README.md

 Unit test cases can be executed in the following ways
 1. Run RewardsSystemTestSuiteRunner.java
-2. Run mvn test or run maven test from eclipse (Note:Surefire reports are generated)
+2. Run mvn test or run maven test from eclipse
 3. Run individual test classes